Referral code example: Something like SAVE50 or EMILY2025 is easy to remember, simple to share, and designed to reward.

 This brand is a whiskey experience subscription service for customers who want to explore whiskey, vodka, tequila, and personalized spirits.
 Members pay a $349/year or $109/quarter subscription fee to join the spirit-sampling club.

 What makes Flaviar unique, however, is its referral marketing strategy.
 They incentivize subscribers to become advocates for the brand and refer their friends.
-Their goal is to build an online community of whiskey lovers.
+Their goal is to build an online community of whiskey lovers and also drive customer engagement.

-The referral link contains a personalized referral code that shows the person’s name, making it easy to share with friends and family.
+The referral link contains a personalized code and referral links that show the person’s name, making it easy to share with friends and family.

 Free Agent

-Each FreeAgent gets a unique referral code made up of letters and numbers.
+Each FreeAgent gets a unique combination of referral code made up of letters and numbers.

 Dollar Shave Club

 Dollar Shave Club is a monthly shaving subscription service.
-When someone joins Dollar Shave Club and creates an account, they’re given a unique referral code to copy to share with friends.
+When someone joins and creates an account, they’re given a unique referral code to copy and share with friends.

-Their referral program offers members a $5 bonus credit for each friend they refer successfully.
+Their referral process offers the existing customer base a $5 bonus credit for each successfully referred friend.

 Dollar Shave Club’s referral program is one-sided, meaning only the referrer receives a reward for using the program.
-So, only existing DSC members receive the $5 credit for every successful referral.
+So, only existing customer based, which is the DSC members, receive the $5 credit for every successful referral.

-The Dollar Shave Club referral code example demonstrates how you can customize your referral codes and incentives within your business model.
+The Dollar Shave Club’s unique referral code example demonstrates how you can customize your referral codes and incentives within your business model.

 Grow your customer base with effective referral campaigns